-Please note that any issues concerning door locks should first be reported to the Accommodation Services Manager.
+Please note that any issues concerning door locks should first be reported to the Manager.

 This applies to the carpets, curtains and furniture, including cookers and fridges.
-Problems with these items and with decorations should be reported to the Accommodation Services Manager for his attention.
+Problems with these items and with decorations should be reported to the Manager for his attention.

 From 11th January 2010 there will be a handyman service available at Aston Brook Green.
 The handyman will work out of the Office at Flat 1 during the following times -